- 125g plain flour

 - Preheat and lightly grease a large frying pan.

-- Mix the flour, salt and bicarb together in a bowl.
+- Mix the flour, bicarb and salt (you can use less salt to taste) together in a bowl.
 Add the egg, buttermilk and butter; stir together lightly, but keep it lumpy.
 The batter should look thick, spongy and puffy.

 - Drop 5 tablespoons (75ml) of the batter onto the pan, spreading lightly with the bottom of the spoon.
 Cook until lightly-browned on each side, 1 to 2 minutes per side.